2025 Russia–United States summit: Nuclear tensions

-On July 31, 2025, former Russian President and Deputy Chairman of the Security Council of Russia Dmitry Medvedev made a Telegram post warning President Trump of a "Dead Hand" threat, referencing the Soviet automatic nuclear launch mechanism.
+On July 31, 2025, former Russian president and deputy chairman of the Security Council of Russia Dmitry Medvedev made a Telegram post warning President Trump of a "Dead Hand" threat, referencing the Soviet automatic nuclear launch mechanism.
 On August 1, President Trump announced the movement of two "Nuclear Submarines" toward Russia in response to the threat.

 On August 4, 2025, Russia announced it "no longer considers itself bound" by the 1987 Intermediate-Range Nuclear Forces Treaty, which the US withdrew from in 2019.
 The following day, a Boeing WC-135R Constant Phoenix "nuke sniffer" aircraft flew near the Kola Peninsula.
 Analysts said the flight could indicate an upcoming test of the 9M730 Burevestnik nuclear-powered nuclear-capable cruise missile, previously tested in Arkhangelsk Oblast.

 Pre-meeting

 President Trump had said on August 7, 2025, that it was not necessary for Putin to meet with Volodymyr Zelenskyy, president of Ukraine.
 He also said that both sides would have to make concessions.
-A Kremlin source stated that Russia could halt the war if they received eastern Ukraine.
+A Kremlin source stated that Russia could halt the war if it received territorial concessions in eastern Ukraine.

 On August 8, President Trump announced on Truth Social that he was planning to meet with Putin in Alaska.
 Kremlin aide Yuri Ushakov later confirmed the talks, musing that Alaska was "quite logical" for a venue.
 Alaska may have been chosen for its location between both capitals, lack of US participation in the Rome Statute to carry out the International Criminal Court arrest warrant for Putin, as well as for its historical significance, including former Russian colonization, modern Russian Orthodox communities, and Cold War military usage.

 On August 14, Ushakov announced that on the Russian side, the delegation will include himself, Foreign Minister Sergey Lavrov, Defence Minister Andrey Belousov, Finance Minister Anton Siluanov, and Special Presidential Envoy on Foreign Investment and Economic Cooperation Kirill Dmitriev.

 Ahead of the summit Putin suggested negotiations could cover nuclear weapons treaties, such as the renewal of New START which expires in February 2026.

 Several hundred people held a pro-Ukraine rally.
-Russian Foreign Minister Lavrov notably arrived at his hotel wearing a white СССР (USSR) sweatshirt underneath his cold weather vest; the move was described by The Guardian as a "not-so-subtle act of trolling".
+Russian foreign minister Lavrov notably arrived at his hotel wearing a white СССР (USSR) sweatshirt underneath his cold weather vest; the move was described by The Guardian as a "not-so-subtle act of trolling".